13 Top-Rated Things to Do in Naperville, Illinois

 10. Springbrook Prairie Nature Preserve

-On the southwest side of the city, this near 2,000-acre forest preserve encourages outdoor exploration.
-Noted as a birder's paradise, this natural habitat has hiking trails, picnic spaces, and designated areas where dogs can run leash-free.
+This nearly 2,000-acre forest preserve encourages outdoor exploration on the southwest side of the city.
+Noted as a birder's paradise, the natural habitat at Springbrook Prairie Nature Preserve has hiking trails, picnic spaces, and designated areas where dogs can run leash-free.

 11. Naperville Community Concert Center